andrewruvinsky/side_projects/README.md

 # Welcome to my side projects!
-So far I have...
+So far I have:
+- Silly Sally Riddle
-Silly Sally Riddle, Text-Based Chess
+- Text-Based Chess